BernardLeong/Full_Stack_Assignment/README.md

 ## ⚠️ Disclaimer

-Hosted VMs and MYSQL instance 30 days from now which is 9 June 2025
+Hosted VMs and MYSQL instance will be taken down 30 days from now which is tentatively 9 June 2025 (financial cost)

 ## 💡 Suggestions to make app better